nelelehmann/Alkalinity-responses-to-climate-warming-destabilise-the-Earth-s-thermostat/README.md

 The data set used in this R script will be accessible at PANGAEA at https://doi.pangaea.de/10.1594/PANGAEA.940522 and uploaded here as a csv-file once the manuscript has been accepted for publication.

+The script was built with the R version 4.2.2.